MaiHanNguyen1404/CreativeCoding_Blog/posts/week-5.md

    // defines the area within the image to be sorted glitch (pos, dim) {
       // Define find_i function with c as the argument
-      //
+      // to calculate the corresponding index in the image data array,
-      const find_i = c => ((c.y * this.ctx.canvas.width) + c.x) * 4
+      // based on the x and y coordinates of a pixel within the canvas const find_i = c => ((c.y * this.ctx.canvas.width) + c.x) * 4
+      // 4 represent red, green, blue, and alpha

       // Iterate through each horizontal line (x) within the dimesion (in the argument) for (let x_off = 0; x_off < dim.x; x_off++) {
          // Create an empty positions array
          const positions = []

-         // Iterate through each vertical line (y) within the position (in the argument) for (let y_pos = pos.y; y_pos < pos.y + dim.y; y_pos++) {
+         // Iterate through each vertical line (y) within the dimesion (in the argument) for (let y_pos = pos.y; y_pos < pos.y + dim.y; y_pos++) {
+            // Use the find_i function to calculate the index of the pixel at the current position
-            positions.push (find_i ({ x: pos.x + x_off, y: y_pos }))
+            // then push to the positions array positions.push (find_i ({ x: pos.x + x_off, y: y_pos }))
          }

+         // Create an empty unsorted array
          const unsorted = []

+         // Iterate through the positions array
          positions.forEach (p => {
             // Red value
             const r = this.img_data[p]